Sea Dart

+The missile was withdrawn from service in 2012, as the ageing system no longer met modern air defence requirements.
+The final operational launch took place on 13 April 2012, when HMS Edinburgh (D97) conducted the last Sea Dart firing during a major exercise off the coast of Scotland, bringing an end to the system’s 40-year service history.

 Britain's first naval surface-to-air missile was GWS1 Seaslug, which entered service in 1963.
-This used beam riding guidance which offered limited accuracy and was useful only against slower targets.
-The need for a higher performance system was seen even as it entered service.
-Bristol Aerospace, which had recently introduced the ramjet-powered Bloodhound missile for the RAF, won the ensuing competition with another ramjet design.
-Compared to Seaslug, Sea Dart was faster, had much greater range, and its semi-active radar homing guidance was much more accurate and allowed attacks against supersonic targets.
+This used beam riding guidance which offered limited accuracy and was effective only against slower targets.
+The need for a higher performance system was identified even as Seaslug entered service.

+Bristol Aerospace, which had recently introduced the ramjet-powered Bloodhound missile for the RAF, proposed a new ramjet-powered design, while the British Aircraft Corporation (BAC) offered a shorter-range rocket-powered design.
+The Admiralty requested a proposal combining BAC's layout with Bristol's engine, resulting in the Sea Dart.
+Compared to Seaslug, Sea Dart was faster, had greater range, and its semi-active radar homing guidance was more accurate and capable of engaging supersonic targets.
+Following the Falklands War, further upgrades extended its range to 80 mi.

-The system had nine confirmed successful engagements in combat, including six aircraft, a helicopter and two anti-ship missiles.
-An additional helicopter was shot down in a 'friendly fire' incident during the Falklands War.
+The system achieved nine confirmed successful combat engagements, including six aircraft, a helicopter, and an anti-ship missile.
+This included the first instance of a missile destroying another missile in combat.
+An additional helicopter was destroyed in a friendly fire incident during the Falklands War.

 History

+Impetus

-From the immediate post-WWII era, the Royal Navy had been looking for a general-purpose weapon to arm small ships.
-After the experience with German glide bombs during the war, the primary concern was the development of a medium-range surface-to-air missile able to shoot down the carrier bombers before they could approach the ships.
-The secondary anti-ship role was later reduced in importance.
+From the immediate post-Second World War era, the Royal Navy sought a general-purpose weapon suitable for arming smaller ships.
+Experience with German glide bombs during the war showed the need for a medium-range surface-to-air missile capable of destroying carrier-based bombers before they could reach a range for launching glide bombs.
+As such a system would occupy space normally used for a dual-purpose gun, it was also intended to have a secondary anti-ship capability, although this requirement was later reduced.

-Early experiments during the 1950s lead to the development of the Seaslug system.
-Seaslug was useful against first-generation strike aircraft but had limited performance against faster aircraft or anti-ship missiles.
-Seaslug was also too large to be carried by a frigate-sized ship, leaving smaller ships with little air defence.
-Some consideration was given to a high-performance gun system for these ships, the DACR (direct-action, close-range), but calculations showed it would ultimately be useless against future anti-ship missiles that would manoeuvre on the approach.
+Research and trials in the 1950s produced the Seaslug system.
+While effective against first-generation strike aircraft, its performance against faster aircraft and anti-ship missiles was limited, and its size made it unsuitable for frigate-sized ships.
+A high-performance gun concept, the DACR (direct-action, close-range), was considered, but calculations showed it would be ineffective against future manoeuvring anti-ship missiles.